centria/algo-and-data/docs/exercises.md

 This code is of time efficiency O(n).
 If you have a more efficient way to do it, feel free to use it, and do share that code!

-* DO NOT include the include the input creation time in the efficiency calculation!
+* DO NOT include the input creation time in the efficiency calculation!

 * Save the results of your outputs to a file, clearly marking the size of the input, which algorithm you used, and how long it took.
 You can use this kind of a table, for example, in an MD file: